 Above is the Sunnyvale Public Library - Heart of the Civic Center

 Our 24-acre Civic Center, with its library, public safety building, and city hall, is a quiet oasis in the middle of our increasingly busy downtown.

 I want to preserve and enhance it, and make sure it is not sold to the highest bidder.
-Current plans for the $276 Million Civic Center "Modernization" (a new City Hall and addition to the public safety building) would leave a large part of the Civic Center on El Camino ripe for sale.
+Current plans for the $373 Million Civic Center "Modernization" (a new City Hall and addition to the public safety building including $93 Million in debt service) would leave a large part of the Civic Center on El Camino ripe for sale.
 If, yet again, a future city council decides they want the money or some large campaign contributor wants it - will it be sold.
 I want to preserve the open space there and make sure the people have a say in the "modernization".